All Episodes

 It's absolutely preposterous.

-That's a cliche, and she's plugging him into a cliche that the feminists have constructed and built and used since the 1960s, the late 60s.
+That's a cliché, and she's plugging him into a cliche that the feminists have constructed and built and used since the 1960s, the late 60s.

-And for her to sit here and talk about the pressures that women face.
+And for her to sit here and talk about the pressures that women face, how do we feed our kids?

 How do we send them to school?

-Why worry about their future?
+Why do we worry about their future?

 Everybody's worried about that because of Obama, Ms. Rosen.

-And you ought to be worried about it too, because of Mr. Obama.
+And you ought to be worried about it too because of Mr. Obama.

 Because he's the one wreaking havoc in all these precious schools and with this precious economy.